 Does My Horse Need Worming?

-You will need a sensible deworming schedule and proper pasture management, to reduce your horse’s worm population to less than 200epg, all year round.
+You will need a sensible deworming schedule, combined with proper pasture management, to reduce your horse’s worm population to less than 200 eggs per gramme (epg) all year round.

 When Should I Start?